Starbury: Products

 During the clothing line's inception, Marbury went across the United States appearing at malls to do promotion.
 In addition, he was interviewed by Oprah Winfrey, Good Morning America, Good Day New York, Live with Regis and Kelly, Rachael Ray and many other national media outlets.

 Marbury is the designer of an initial shoe lineup entitled "Starbury" includes "The Starbury One," a basketball shoe which Stephon wore all season on the New York Knicks, "Starbury Crossovers," a classic "Air Force One"-style shoe which is listed at US$9.98, "Starbury Cyclones," shoes with similar styling to "New Balance" shoes, also retailed at $9.98 USD, and finally the "Starbury SXM," another basketball shoe listed at $9.98.
 Not only does the "Starbury" brand feature shoes but it also sells low priced clothes.
 The initial lineup includes varsity jackets, hoodies, t-shirts, jerseys, track jackets and pants, dazzle pants, jeans, jean jackets, and warm-up outfits, all under $10.

 In a March 2007 New York Times interview, Andy Todd, president of Steve & Barry's, revealed that the Starbury line would be expanding from 50 products to over 200 sometime that spring.
 The line would include the "Starbury Two" sneaker, polo shirts, skateboard shoes, and other lifestyle products; all under $15.

 On April 1, 2007, Stephon Marbury released his second low-price NBA quality sneaker, the "Starbury Two".
-This shoe was also be endorsed by current Detroit Pistons player Ben Wallace.
+This shoe was also endorsed by former Detroit Pistons player Ben Wallace.
 Wallace now also has his own shoe, the "Big Ben", which came out on October 29, 2007, according to the Steve & Barry's website.
 The "Big Ben" also appeared in the music video The Rebirth by Christian hip hop artists Carriers Of the Cross.
 Other sneaker models which debuted on April 1 include a low-top version of the Starbury II, the "Starbury Team" (a high-top sneaker), the "Crossover LE" (the next incarnation of the low-top "Crossover") and has a "shiny" patent leather texture to it similar to Bape's "Bape-sta" sneaker, the "SXM Trainer"; the design is radically changed from the first "SXM" model, now a low-top cross-trainer made of nubuck material, the "Cyclone II" (sequel to the "Cyclone"), a nubuck jogging shoe, the "Bowery" (a low profile casual shoe), the "Surfside" (a nubuck skate shoe), and the "Tornado" (a running shoe).

 New shoes include the SSE (Signature Special Edition), Danger, Marquis, Mirage, Downtown, Crib, Rush, Troy, and Trex.